MoonArea3/roblox-offsets/README.md

 ## New Features (v1.2!)

-- Added MeshData Class
+- Added MeshPart & Data Class
- - FaceStart
- - FaceEnd
- - VertexEnd
- - VertexStart

-- Added MeshPart offsets
+- Added NextGenReplicatorEnabledWrite4 & PhysicsSenderMaxBandwidthBpsScaling
- - MeshId
- - Texture

 **also fixed some bugs and wrong offsets**
 ps: should i open roblox studio and learn to dump more offsets?